JieZhang11/LayerdMRI/README.md

   Fig. 2: Clustering results of some axial sections of a subject.
 The results of a section of regions FA, OB, OC and PC are presented.
 </p>

 ## Dependencies
-It needs the following software: Freesurfer, Mrtrix, LAYNII, python, and Matlab.
+This Matlab tool requires using the following software: Freesurfer, Mrtrix, LAYNII, python.

 Some Matlab codes about spherical harmonic (euler2rotationMatrix.m, getSHrotMtx.m, getTdesign.m, SphHarmonic.m, t_designs_1_21.mat) need be downloaded at https://github.com/polarch/Spherical-Harmonic-Transform. lh.colortable.txt, rh.colortable.txt, lh.economo.gcs, and rh.economo.gcs need to be downloaded from the Supplementary material in
 > Scholtens LH, de Reus MA, de Lange SC, Schmidt R, van den Heuvel MP.
 An MRI Von Economo - Koskinas atlas.
 Neuroimage.
 2018 Apr 15;170:249-256. doi: 10.1016/j.neuroimage.2016.12.069

 ## Running